 We begin our trips at Glacier Outdoor Center.
 Here, we help you pack your gear into waterproof bags and prepare for the trip.
-We then travel up river for some thrilling river-running, fishing, camping and outdoor fun.
+We then travel up the North Fork Road, ready for; river-running, fishing, camping and outdoor fun.
 At the end of each day, camp will be set up along the river’s edge.
 You’ll get to help with a little camp set-up, then try some fishing streamside if you wish.
 Or you can just change clothes and relax as your guides prepare dinner.
 If the fresh air and rippling water don’t cause you to drift off to sleep, you can join others around the campfire under a canopy of stars.
 The next two or three days include more fishing, rafting, and riverside meals until late afternoon when we reach West Glacier.

 We need a minimum of four people for the North Fork Flathead River Rafting trip.
 If your group is less than four, we’ll be happy to link you with others with whom to share your river adventure.
 Depending on group size, we’ll use either paddle rafts or oar boats.

 Where to start

-If possible, please stop by Glacier Outdoor Center the day prior to your trip to meet your guide and get dry bags for your personal belongings.
+If possible, please stop by Glacier Outdoor Center the day prior to your trip to meet your guide and get dry bags to pack your personal belongings for the trip.
 We are located under the giant log arch on the south side of US Highway 2, 1/2 mile west of West Glacier.

-Make plans to join us for an exhilarating whitewater journey down the Middle Fork of the Flathead River.
+Make plans to join us for a relaxing journey down the North Fork of the Flathead River.
 Rest assured, it will be one of the greatest times you and your family ever have!